 What Is Code Refactoring?

-Refactoring is the process of improving code without making any changes to the application’s functionality.
+Code refactoring is the process of improving code without making any changes to the application’s functionality.
 Complex and overly long sections of code can be broken down into smaller and simpler pieces, while redundant code can be consolidated into reusable components.
-While refactoring is important to the agile process, it can also cause complications like scope creep and should be conducted alongside thorough code testing.

 Brendan McCollam, engineering manager at tech recruitment platform Codility, said refactoring techniques come down to two general ideas: breaking down complicated code into smaller parts or consolidating code into reusable components.